Giancarl021/csvql/README.md

 # csvql

-An CLI interface to quickly query CSV data
+A module to quickly query CSV data as a SQL

 ### Demo